Fraud

 Money laundering

-Money laundering is a process used by criminals to make illegally obtained money appear legitimate.
+Money laundering is a process used by criminals to make illegally-obtained money—such as stolen money or the proceeds of a scam—appear legitimate by passing it through business accounts.

 Criminals target law firms because their bank accounts are a secure way of transferring criminal money.
-Once it passes through a law firm's account, the money looks as if it has come from a legitimate source.
-A firm might be unaware they have been targeted in this way.
-However, if you think a person or firm regulated by us could be involved, contact us immediately (by emailing or writing to our Fraud and Confidential Intelligence Bureau).
+Once it passes through a law firm's account, the money looks as if it has come from a legitimate and respectable source.
+A firm might be unaware that they have been targeted in this way.

 If a legal adviser or firm has not provided a legal service and has simply allowed money to pass through their bank account, it might be an indication that they are involved in money laundering.